VATSIM-Morocco/docs/docs/controllers/procs/casablanca.md

 ### Taxiway Usage and Restrictions

-Although there are no regulated taxi routes in Casablanca, it is advised that outbound traffic use apron inner-taxiways and incoming traffic use outer-taxiways.
+Although there are no regulated taxi routes in Casablanca, it is advised that outbound traffic use outer-taxiways and incoming traffic use apron inner-taxiways.

 To ensure a smooth taxi flow and avoid conflicting routes, it is recommended to utilise entries and exits in a unidirectional manner.